lunafoxfire/satisfactory-docs-parser/README.md

   itemRecipes, // All recipes that produce items buildRecipes, // All recipes used by the build gun schematics, // All unlockables including milestones, MAM, AWESOME Shop, hard drive researches, and misc progression

+  // Extra metadata about the original docs file
   meta: {
     originalDocs: any[], // the original file
     topLevelClassList: string[], // list of the names of all top-level classes provided in Docs.json